fkarg/fkarg.github.io/drafts/rat-meetup.md

 ### Make it noticable, if your meetup might not be in English

-TODO: rewrite considerably, as it could be easily misunderstood (esp. those who dropped by)
+TODO: rewrite considerably, as it could be easily misunderstood (esp. from those who dropped by)

 While always engaging and very interesting, we had a number of meetups where non-local people showed up.
 This is not a problem - not all of our active members are from the immedite vicinity, and we welcome everyone who is friendly and up for an exchange - but we didn't expect people from all around the world to show up.